jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 \paragraph{Full Spectrum Discriminator} The discriminator used by the original CycleGAN model, PatchGAN, computes the likelihood probability on 70x70 patches of the image and takes the mean of each patch loss.
 Since such discrimination process do not make sense when dealing with audio data, the discriminator has been modified to compute the entire frequency spectrum.
 The details of the discriminator design is not included in the paper, so in the implementation section I will present different discriminators of original design.

-\paragraph{WaveNet} To mitigate the lack of a restoration algorithm for CQT, TimbreTron uses a conditional WaveNet to generate the audio from the CQT matrix.
+\paragraph{WaveNet} TimbreTron uses a conditional WaveNet to generate the audio from the CQT matrix.
 Although not specified in the paper, The CycleGAN model and WaveNet are assumed to be trained separately to yield a theoretically sound model.
 If so, it is questionable whether they needed to use CycleGAN to transform the CQT data to resemble that of the other instrument, as our objective can be simplified to extracting the pitch data from the CQT representation.

 \paragraph{Gradient Penalty} TimbreTron uses the GAN value function introduced by the Wasserstein GAN model, along with gradient penalty as the Lipschitz constraint introduced by Gulrajani et al. The resulting value function given posterior distribution $p_g$ from the generator and random sample $p_z$ is: